Mirrorman95/RemoveSpecialistRestrictions/README.md

 PaulaMigrate and argent77, who answered a few minor questions I had on editing triggers

 To Do:<br>
 //Get the mod to both work and compile correctly, because it currently has no effect in-game with the way it's currently coded.
-(REPLACE_TEXTUALLY doesn't do anything, REPLACE_TRIGGER_TEXT doesn't compile) <br>
+(Putting OR conditions in response trigger lines with REPLACE_TRIGGER_TEXT breaks them, and the code I adapted from aquadrizzt's mod seems to only be capable of adding new items to shops, not editing the sales triggers of existing ones.)<br>
 //Update the exe to the latest version of WeiDU.<br>
 Figure out how to give the dialog response triggers syntactically correct boolean OR arguments.<br>
 Figure out how to make the sales triggers replacements work, because as they're scripted now, they currently do not.